The curators say they want to cultivate discourses of justice, but the political infrastructure is precisely what’s left out of discussion

 A pesky elephant lingers in every dark room illuminated by a screen: must the show go on?
 There was also a Yokohama Triennale in 2011, after 11 March, after another invisible and manmade disaster – nuclear radiation caused by the meltdown of TEPCO’s Fukushima Daiichi Nuclear Power Plant.
 As a part of that exhibition, the Japanese artist Shimabuku made Stop and Think (2011), a remote installation of a sign with the titular message, a message of which the current Yokohama Triennale organisers might have taken heed.

 Many of the exhibited works are of interest and should be experienced.
 At one point I am delightfully surprised watching and taking respite in Sarker Protick’s blissed-out ambient sound-video piece when admonishing calls to “stop slouching!” “be quiet!” “don’t eat so much!” and “chin up!” dissonantly emanate from Taus Makhacheva’s installation of strange gymnastics equipment.
 Single-channel videoworks, of which there are many, could easily be delivered online, however.
-Iiyama Yuki’s 100 Living Tales (2016) is an important political work in the classic, edifying sense.
+Iiyama Yuki’s OLD LONG STAY (2020) is an important political work in the classic, edifying sense.
 It admirably, if very conventionally, tackles the complicated intersections of ableism and nationalism by shedding light on the grassroots struggle of lifelong Japanese residents of Korean nationality with disabilities to receive pensions.
 Properly disseminated, works like this may convey to the Japanese public that institutionalised prejudice is not a problem that exists exclusively in faraway lands.

 Zheng Bo’s very queer and relatively short video Pteridophilia I-IV (2016–19) is more experimental in its treatment of sex.
 Sex can create new intensities, new pleasures and new linkages.
 By contiguity, the projected images of young naked men in a lush forest making out with ferns turns the gallery space into a potential cruising spot.
 As a public experience, watching Pteridophilia and being turned on presents a real opportunity to form new relations with strangers.
 This potentiality, under-addressed in dominant art-discourse but long recognised by queer users of cinema houses, shifts the masked condition of our new reality from one that restricts affective communication to the enabling, lustful freedom of anonymity.